Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 * - Predictive analytics to use past data to forecast future costs on Healt Insurance costs.

 * How did you structure the data analysis techniques.
 Justify your response.
+* - I used Descriptive to get all the data to read and understand

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
+* - No
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations